olivermolenschot/InsightFlow/README.md

 InsightFlow is a comprehensive machine learning solution tailored to finance time series data.
 It walks you through the full lifecycle of an ML project:

     Data Ingestion & Preprocessing
-        Accepts CSV or API inputs with OHL(C)V columns (and optionally a label column).
+        Accepts CSV or API inputs with Open and Close columns.
         Cleans, merges, and formats the data based on user-defined parameters.

     Feature Engineering & Model Training